OliverWalterK/rock-paper-scissors/README.md

 ### **Limitations:**

-The code will use the CPU speed of your system and introduce a "fake" timer.
-The timer will speed up for faster CPU's and slow down for slower CPU's.
+The code will use the FPS from the webcam and introduce a "fake" timer.
+The timer will speed up for faster CPU's/camera framerates and slow down for other.
 The reason for this is to appear as though the webcam stream of images never stops.
 I did not want an actual countdown that would stop the video feed/loop.